Duck2302/nak-seminar-base/README.md

 Das hier ist eine neue Beschreibung.

-added something to readme so the project is documented
+added something to readme so the project is documented.